EchooWww/CST_Term4/COMP4958/LectureNotes/Lecture2.md

 We can also use `Map.get` to get the value of a key in a map.

 `Map.put` can be used to add a key-value pair to a map, but instead of modifying the map, it returns a new map with the key-value pair added.
-(All the data structures in Elixir are immutable!)
+(All the data structures in Elixir are **immutable**!)

 Update syntax: `%{m | key: value}`, this will update the value of the key in the map (change and assign)

-### Pattern matching with maps
+#### Pattern matching with maps

 The number of elements does not have to match, but the keys must match.